mspnp/azure-stream-analytics-data-pipeline/README.md

 ![](https://docs.microsoft.com/azure/architecture/reference-architectures/data/images/stream-processing-asa/stream-processing-asa.png)

-For more information about this reference architectures and guidance about best practices, see the article [Stream processing with Azure Stream Analytics](https://docs.microsoft.com/azure/architecture/reference-architectures/data/stream-processing-stream-analytics) on the Azure Architecture Center.
+For more information about this reference architecture and guidance about best practices, see the article [Stream processing with Azure Stream Analytics](https://docs.microsoft.com/azure/architecture/reference-architectures/data/stream-processing-stream-analytics) on the Azure Architecture Center.

 ## Deploy the solution